 Piqua is in the Dayton Power & Light Company transmission service area.
-In 2006, Piqua purchased none of its power from AMP; all purchases were made from Cinergy Services Corp. under a full requirements agreement.
-As of January 1, 2007, however, Piqua became an all requirements customer of AMP.
-The City utility owns and maintains 14 miles of transmission lines, 300 miles of distribution lines and four substations.
+In 2019, Piqua purchased 100% of its power from AMP.
+The City utility owns and maintains 10 miles of transmission lines, 265 miles of distribution lines and four substations.
 In early 2017, Piqua completed a 4kV to 13kV conversion project, which resulted in a reduction of the number of substations from six to four.
-In 2017, the electric system employed 26 people.
+In 2019, the electric system employed 23 people.

-In 2017, the Piqua electric system served 10,723 residential, commercial and industrial customers.
-The following table lists the City's five largest customers by energy purchased in 2017 and as a percentage of total system revenues during that year.
+In 2019, the Piqua electric system served 10,735 residential, commercial and industrial customers.
+The following table lists the City's five largest customers by energy purchased in 2019 and as a percentage of total system revenues during that year.